 If you still live with your mum and dad, don’t despair – plenty of people have been in the same position, and some went on to become among the most date-worthy individuals in the world.

 Take Adele.
 The Grammy-award winning singer lived with her mum when her career first got off the ground, and after moving out for a short while decided to live with her parent again soon after.
 Twilight heartthrob Taylor Lautner, meanwhile, admitted he preferred living with his family when he first reached the dizzying heights of fame.
 Even the King of Rock ‘n’ Roll Elvis Presley himself lived with his mum and dad when he made it big.
-You can find out more about people who made their name while living at home here.

 So don’t feel too bad about living in your parents’ box room.
 You may not be getting many dates right now, but they could be queuing around the block in a few years.